joyent/triton-kbmapi/docs/README.md

-pivtoken                | PIV token GUID uuid                    | UUID of the recovery token recovery\_configuration | UUID of the recovery configuration associated with the recovery token token                   | The proper recovery token string created                 | When the token was created staged                  | Timestamp when the token was staged into the PIV token's associated CN activated               | Timestamp for when the token was activated
+pivtoken                | PIV token GUID uuid                    | UUID of the recovery token recovery\_configuration | UUID of the recovery configuration associated with the recovery token token                   | The proper recovery token string, base64 encoded. created                 | When the token was created staged                  | Timestamp when the token was staged into the PIV token's associated CN activated               | Timestamp for when the token was activated